ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/train-test.md

 Lets inspect and walk through the code included in the repository to train and test a NN model on the GTSRB dataset.

 ### Train model
-Within the `scripts` directory, open and view the contents of `train_model.py`.

-`train_model.py` is a Python script which creates and and trains the model using PyTorch.
-This script will load the GTSRB dataset, define a neural network, and train the model on the dataset.
+Within the `scripts` directory, there is a Python script incuded called `train_model.py`.
+This script creates and and trains the model using PyTorch.
+Using this script, you will load the GTSRB dataset, define a neural network, and train the model on the dataset.
 Lets look at all the steps to train the model in more detail.

 #### Pre-processing